 The up/down counter mode offers counter enable, clock enable, synchronous up/down control, and data loading options.
 These control signals are generated by the data inputs from the LAB local interconnect, the carry-in signal, and output feedback from the programmable register.
-Use 2 three-input LUTs: one generates the counter data, and the other generates the fast carry bit.
+Two 3-input LUTs are used; one generates the counter data, and the other generates the fast carry bit.
 A 2-to-1 multiplexer provides synchronous loading.
 Data can also be loaded asynchronously with the clear and preset register control signals without using the LUT resources.